 A Supervisor role does not currently exit within the Department and as a result, the Manager position must fill this role.
-While this lean staffing model has been adequate to meet community needs. there is limited capacity for the Manager to execute tasks that are typical of this position.
+While this lean staffing model has been adequate to meet community needs, there is limited capacity for the Manager to execute tasks that are typical of this position.
 The Department's Manager should be responsible for special projects, developing policies and procedures, high level long-range capital planning, and oversight to further the Municipality's recreation and active living goals, which will include implementing this Master Plan's recommendations.
 Undertaking these and other managerial duties is limited as the Department's Manager is currently focused on overseeing the daily duties of staff.

-With these considerations in mind, it is recommended that the Municipality expand its staffing complement in the Recreation & Facilities Department to include a Supervisor position who will report to the Manager and be responsible for overseeing day-today operations of the Operations Team.
+With these considerations in mind, there is merit in considering expanding the staffing complement of the Recreation & Facilities Department to include a Supervisor position who will report to the Manager and be responsible for overseeing day-to-day operations of the Operations Team.
 Figure 18 illustrates the proposed organizational structure for the Department.
+This should be confirmed by undertaking a departmental review to ensure that the staff complement is suitable to meet current and future needs.
+This can be done internally by the CAO or through an outside source.

-Figure 18: Recommended Recreation & Facilities Department Organizational Structure
+Figure 18: Proposed Recreation & Facilities Department Organizational Structure